 Enrollment at the Chengdu American Center for Study Abroad is open to students from membership institutions only.
 If you are interested in attending, please contact the Study Abroad Office at your university.
-Applications for the Spring 2014 semester are being accepted until November 1, 2013.
+Applications for the Fall 2014 semester are being accepted until April 15, 2014.
 Click here to learn more about institutional membership at the new Chengdu American Center for Study Abroad.

 Chengdu is a city rich with research opportunities and internships with some of the leading civil society organizations and Fortune 500 companies.
 Please CLICK here to see a list of internships which you can apply for today.